 People, of course, buy and sell homes all year round.
 However, depending on the state of the housing market, you may benefit more as a buyer or as a seller in the real estate market.
 During a seller’s market, you would have more leverage in selling your home.
 Learn more about what is a seller’s market and how to get the most out of them below.

 As with most aspects of the current economy, the real estate market at its most basic comes down to supply and demand.
 Supply essentially refers to how much of a product is actually available, while demand refers to the amount of that product that people want and are able to purchase.
-In the case of a seller’s market, the demand for homes exceeds the supply.
+So when it comes to what is a sellers market, the buyer demand for homes exceeds the supply.

 A low supply of homes on the market essentially gives home sellers more power.
 For example, say you are trying to sell a house in a neighborhood with a solid school system, good public transit, and other generally attractive amenities, but you are one of the few sellers who have a property on the market.
-With such limited inventory in an otherwise desirable area, you have more control over the process and the price of your property in this market condition.
-You can entertain multiple housing bids, and it is almost expected for bids to surpass the initial asking price.
+With such limited inventory in an otherwise desirable area, you have more control over the process and the price of your property in this market condition—though understanding what is a CMA in real estate is essential regardless of the type of market in which you find yourself.
+Often in a seller’s market, you can entertain multiple offers, and it is almost expected for bids to surpass the initial asking price.

-As an interested buyer, you may have more trouble due to the increased competition for the handful of homes on the hot market.
+As a potential buyer, you may have more trouble due to the increased competition for the fewer homes in a hot market.
 Buyers may have to increase their budgets or negotiate with the seller to make accommodations.
 An interested buyer may, for example, forgo a home inspection or other common requests to speed up the process, take more of the financial burden, and make the offer more appealing to the seller.

 It is fairly normal to plan your next move before you sell your home, but outside of a seller’s market, you can take a bit extra time.
 Your home may stay on the market for a while, and the process of closing on a deal can take even longer.

-In a seller’s market, that all gets sped up.
+In a seller’s market, that all gets sped up, so if this is your first property purchase, be sure to understand do first time home buyers need a down payment before you go ahead and fall in love with your dream house.
 According to a report from the National Association of REALTORS®, properties stayed on the market for just 22 days in the four weeks prior to April 11, 2021.
 In the past, a home that may have taken 11 or more weeks to sell may sell in as little as 3 weeks in a seller’s market.
 Some homes are never even publicly listed.
 Instead, they are sold privately.